 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 |See Canyon Apple Orchards|

 GoldRush apples are round, ovate, to conical fruits, averaging 6 to 8 centimeters in diameter, and have a somewhat uniform appearance.
-The semi-thin skin is firm and smooth with little wax, and the base color of the fruit is yellow-green with prominent brown lenticels, ripening to a golden yellow in storage.
-The skin may also bear patches of red-orange blush depending on the amount of sunlight exposure during cultivation.
-Underneath the surface, the coarse flesh is dense, pale green to white, crisp, and aqueous, encasing a central core filled with black-brown seeds.
-GoldRush apples are tart when initially harvested, but when stored for a couple of weeks, the flavor deepens into a balanced blend of sweet, acidic, tart, and spicy flavors.
+The semi-thick skin is firm, smooth, slightly waxy, and chewy with a yellow-green base, covered in prominent brown lenticels and light russeting around the stem.
+The skin ripens to golden yellow in storage, and depending on the level of exposure to sunlight during cultivation, the skin may also bear patches of red-orange blush.
+Underneath the surface, the fine-grained flesh is dense, pale green to ivory, crisp, and aqueous, encasing a central core filled with black-brown seeds.
+GoldRush apples are tart when initially harvested, but when kept in storage, the flavor balances, creating a sweet, acidic, and tangy taste.